 Eligibility for application and participation:

 - Only low- or middle-income country (LMIC) institutions are eligible.

 - Income categories are defined by The World Bank Country and Lending Groups.

-- Candidates must hold an academic junior faculty position or research scientist appointment at the LMIC applicant institution and must have been in this position for at least one year at the time the application is submitted.
+- Candidates must hold an academic junior faculty position or research scientist appointment in any of the LMIC applicant institution and must have been in this position for at least a period of one year at the time the application is submitted.

 - Candidates are required to have both U.S. and LMIC primary mentors.

-- Research should take place primarily in the LMIC.
+- Research should take place primarily in the Low or Middle Income Country.

-- Individuals who have already received independent research funding are not eligible.
+- Individuals who have already received independent research funding are not eligible for application and participation.